Qooley/Code_Base_Genius/README.md

 ## 📜 License

-This project is licensed under the OUK, Jaseci Labs, Marrion Kiprop
+This project is licensed under the Marrion Kiprop, OUK, Jaseci Labs.

 ## 👩‍💻 Maintainer